borgbackup/borg/docs/quickstart.rst

 only a certain number of old archives and deletes the others.

-Finally, it uses the :ref:`borg_compact` subcommand to remove deleted objects from the segment files in the repository to preserve disk space.
+Finally, it uses the :ref:`borg_compact` subcommand to remove deleted objects from the segment files in the repository to free disk space.

 Before running, make sure that the repository is initialized as documented in :ref:`remote_repos` and that the script has the correct permissions to be executable